Postgraduate Course: Generalised Regression Models (MATH11187)

 On completion of this course, the student will be able to:

-- Demonstrate an understanding of generalised linear models and their application by solving unseen problems.
+- Understand generalised linear models and their application to different problems.

 - Identify and apply appropriate statistical models to data and interpret the corresponding results.